ittipol/Cryptography/README.md

 - TLS/SSL protocol

 ## Asymmetric Encryption
+Use a public key-private key pairing: data encrypted with the public key can only be decrypted with the private key
 - Rivest Shamir Adleman (RSA)
 - the Digital Signature Standard (DSS), which incorporates - the Digital Signature Algorithm (DSA)
 - Elliptical Curve Cryptography (ECC)